skip to Main Content

 Wenlin

 Hi!
-I’m Wenlin Tan, a Women’s Creativity, Productivity & Well-being Coach, Qigong and Yoga specialist for women.
-I am passionate about supporting women changemakers & creatives to overcome self-doubt, procrastination and inner critic attacks to step into their creative power.
-If you want to learn how to overcome overwhelm and step into your creative power, I’m here to help.
-Book a complimentary 20 minute call to see how I can help you.
+I’m Wenlin Tan, a Productivity, Accountability & Mindfulness Coach with clients across Asia, Europe and the USA.
+I am passionate about supporting you to overcome self-doubt, procrastination and inner critic attacks to achieve your goals and live the dream of your dreams.
+If you want to learn how to overcome overwhelm and achieve your goals with ease, I’m here to help.

 This Post Has 0 Comments